peterolson/BigInteger.js/README.md

  - `String(bigInt("999999999999999999"))` => `"999999999999999999"`
  - `bigInt("999999999999999999") + ""` => `1000000000000000000`

 Bases larger than 36 are supported.
-If a digit is larger than 36, it will be enclosed in angle brackets.
+If a digit is greater than or equal to 36, it will be enclosed in angle brackets.

  - `bigInt(567890).toString(100)` => `"<56><78><90>"`